What is a healthy food system?

 7. Economic decline.

-7. Civil unrest.
+8. Civil unrest.

 The consequences of a damaged food system are felt at every level of our economy.
 As the incidence of disease increases, healthcare costs go up, and workforce productivity declines.
 As food and natural resources inflate, prices of food services and manufactured goods also rise.
 This means workers with less income are paying more to meet their daily needs.
-Meanwhile, those individuals who are not sick find themselves assuming larger roles, performing their own work and filling in for those who cannot complete their own.
+Meanwhile, those individuals who are not sick find themselves assuming larger roles, performing their own work, and filling in for those who cannot complete their own.
 Commerce declines and social unrest increases as more and more people are unable to meet their basic needs.

 Many Local Food Systems Need Serious Repair

-Around the country and around the world local food systems are suffering from food scarcity and poor food quality.
+Around the country and around the world, local food systems are suffering from food scarcity and poor food quality.
 Since food systems form the foundation of every economy, these declines have serious consequences for the health, prosperity, and sustainability of every community.

 Excessive Regulation Contributes to Food System Failure

 Governments often respond to these symptoms with overarching “solutions” that restrict the behaviors of both businesses and individuals.
 While these solutions may be well-intended, regulations made too far beyond the local level/scale of government can merely confound the problem.
 “Solutions” offered through aid and stimulus packages fail again and again simply because one-size-fits-all policies don’t align well with the complex local dynamics of healthy food systems.
 Instead, such regulations limit both the cultural and biological diversity that enables food systems to respond to change.
+Notably, one-size-fits-all regulations also limit transparency and concentrate resources.
+This makes them prone to corruption.

 Constant change in the local climate, environment, and economy is both natural and necessary to the health of any local community.
 When government controls become excessive, change is limited, and local economies fold.
 When government actions are limited to protecting its citizens from direct infractions on life, liberty, and private property rights, local innovations can resolve disparities and build industries that keep families and communities healthy, well-fed, and gainfully employed.

-So How Do We Fix Damaged Food Systems?
+So, How Do We Fix Damaged Food Systems?

 Reduce Regulations that Limit Diversity

-In the book, Sustainable Agroecosystems in Climate Change Mitigation, chapter 10 details how microbial diversity can be leveraged to increase food production while restoring agricultural soils.
+chapter 10 details how microbial diversity can be leveraged to increase food production while restoring agricultural soils.
 This powerful approach, which has already been adopted by many regenerative farmers, has the potential to decrease input costs for growers, improve plant resistance and resilience to disease, and mitigate the impacts of climate change.
-Today, agroecology experts and leaders in sustainable agriculture are demonstrating that the technology necessary to implement microbiome-friendly practices that increase food production is already available and affordable.
-Such practices are beneficial to both growers and consumers.
-In fact, it is now safe to say that more research is not really needed to increase food production.
-What is needed is increased understanding of benefits of microbially driven agriculture to growers and consumers, and elimination of regulations that encourage or even force growers, food processors, and health care providers to implement practices that reduce the diversity and abundance of beneficial microbes in our soils, our diets, and our bodies.
-This can be accomplished through education and outreach efforts.
+Today, agroecology experts and leaders in sustainable agriculture are demonstrating that the technology necessary to implement microbiome-friendly practices that increase food production is already

 Agricultural regulations